xdefago/stats-ci/README.md

 NB: As probably obvious from the `0.0.x` version number, this crate is not currently in a finished state and any commit can possibly introduce breaking changes.
 At this point, I am making no particular efforts to preserve backward compatibility.
 Therefore, please use at your own risks at least until version `0.1` or above.

 I am far from being a statistician and I will gladly welcome any advice or corrections.
-I only made a feeble attempt at numerical statibility (e.g., kahan sum, log-sum-exp).
+I only made a feeble attempt at numerical stability (e.g., Kahan sum, log-sum-exp).
 In any case, please be circumspect about the results obtained from this crate for the time being.

 ## Usage